mareksuscak/laptop/README.md

 See the [wiki](https://github.com/thoughtbot/laptop/wiki)
 for more customization examples.

-Contributing
+Development
 ------------

-Edit the `mac` file.
-Document in the `README.md` file.
+Keep everything in the `mac` file.
 Follow shell style guidelines by using [ShellCheck] and [Syntastic].

 ```sh